hzeller/bant/README.md

                         (fix your project to use quotes if you need 'acknowlege' or 'accept').
                         Default: acknowledge
-                      --pp-ifdef=<permissive|strict>
+                      --pp-ifdef=<lenient|strict>
-                        strict    : only conisider branches fully defined.
-                        permissive: consider ifdef branches that are ambiguous because they're not fully derived in  defines = [] or where defines are hidden in other includes.
+                        strict  : only conisider branches fully defined. lenient : consider ifdef branches that are ambiguous because they're not fully derived in defines = [] or where defines are hidden in other includes.
-                        Default: permissive
+                        Default: lenient
                       --graph-augment=<bazel-target> Additioal bazel targets
                          you'd like the dependency graph know about. canonicalize   : Emit rename edits to canonicalize targets.